paulscherrerinstitute/bsread_python/Readme.md

 export PATH=/opt/gfa/python-2.7/latest/bin:$PATH
 ```

+__Warning / Attention:__ Please ensure that you don't connect to a production IOC nor that you connect twice to a single IOC unless you are knowing what you are doing!
+Due to the current data delivery scheme (PUSH/PULL) data might be lost otherwise!
+If you are in doubt please ask for assistance from the Controls HA group.

 # bs-source
 __bs-source__ provides an easy way to create a test IOC for testing as well as setting environment variables that facilitates the usage of the __bs__ command.